warmana/cloudant-docs-fork/source/includes/guides/_mvcc.md

 }
 ```

-At the same time, someone else - working with a replicated database - reduces the price.

-<div></div>

-When the two databases are replicated,
+Then the two databases are replicated, leading to a conflict.
-it is not clear which of the two alternative versions of the document is correct,
-leading to a conflict.

 #### Get conflicting revisions

-To find the conflicting revisions for a document,
-retrieve the document,
-including the `conflicts=true` parameter,
+You get the document with `conflicts=true` like this:
-similar to the following example:

 `http://$USERNAME.cloudant.com/products/$_ID?conflicts=true`

-<div></div>
+And get the following response:

-> Example response to document retrieval, showing conflicting revisions
+> example response showing conflicting revisions

 ```json
 {